2019 G20 Osaka summit: Issues

 The 2019 G20 Summit discussed eight themes to Ensure Global Sustainable Development.
 The eight themes were "Global Economy", "Trade and Investment", "Innovation", "Environment and Energy", "Employment", "Women's Empowerment", "Development" and "Health".

 Regards to "Trade and Investment", support for the necessary reform of the World Trade Organization (WTO) was agreed.
 WHO Director-General Roberto Azevêdo had been participating in the summit, welcomed the communique.

 Regards to "Innovation", necessity of respected and interoperable frameworks on Data Free Flow with Trust, both domestic and international, was discussed.
+IBM were invited to speak about how emerging technologies such as AI can unlock data to solve some of the most pressing societal and economical problems across the G20 nations.

 Regards to "Environment and Energy", a common global vision, the "Osaka Blue Ocean Vision" which is aiming to reduce additional pollution by marine plastic litter to zero by 2050 through a comprehensive life-cycle approach was shared.

 Leaders' Special Event was also held, and "Digital Economy" and "Women’s Empowerment" were discussed.
 During the former event, "Osaka Declaration on Digital Economy" was issued, in which those leaders declared the launch of the "Osaka Track", a process which demonstrates their commitment to promote efforts on international rule-making on digital economy, especially on data flow and electronic commerce.
 Regards to the latter event, a press release compiling the messages from the leaders on their national measures and commitment regarding women's empowerment was issued after the event.